marcussacana/Social-Savior/README.md

 		- Most Stable Reaction
 	- Kill Process
 		- As the name says, Kill all processes in the blacklist
-		- If your program have permissions more higher than the Social Savior, the pannic can fails
+		- If your program has higher permissions than the Social Savior, this action can fail
 	- Suspend Process
 		- Completely freeze the program/game and hide your window
-		- Can fails if the target program have protection, like DRM's
+		- Can fail if the target program has protection, such as DRM's
 - Mute Computer
 	- Mute your Windows
 - Mute Blacklist Programs
 	- Mute only Programs in the blacklist
-	- Util if you need use the Hide Window reflex action
+	- Useful if you need use the Hide Window reflex action
 - Invoke Screen Saver
-	- Invoke your user screensaver (if have one)
+	- Invoke your screensaver (if have one)
 - Focus a Program
-	- Automatically Maximize a custom program
+	- Automatically Maximize a desired program
-	- Util for idleness in the work (you lazy)
+	- Useful for slacking at work (you lazy)
 - Kill Process If Fails
 	- If Fails to hide any target process, try kill he process
-	- Recomended if you will use the Suspend Reflex Action
+	- Recommended if you use the Suspend Reflex Action
-- Tigger Settings
+- Trigger Settings
 	- Customize the Panic and Restore Hotkeys
-		- Have sure to test if your hotkey is working!
+		- Make sure to test if your hotkey is working!
 	- Select a Microphone or select the "Disabled" Option
 		- Click at "Change Trigger Level" and read the tutorial message
 - Panic Blacklist
-	- Select all programs that you want to be hidden here
+	- Select all programs that you want to be hidden
-	- The program will be searched by the process name
+	- The program will be searched using it's process name
-	- If the program isn't running isn't a problem,  any others programs running will be affected by the trigger
+	- If a program isn't running, there's no problem.
+Any others programs running will be affected by the trigger
-	- Select the program that you add/del of the blacklist and do a rigth click
+	- Select the program you want to add/remove from the blacklist and right click on it's name

 ### Status:
 ![https://ci.appveyor.com/project/marcussacana/Social-Savior](https://ci.appveyor.com/api/projects/status/github/marcussacana/Social-Savior?branch=master&retina=true)